rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/DNS.rst

 * Click **Save Record**.

+After you have done this, look again at the Server Details screen.
+If you previously had no DNS records associated with this server, to the left of the **Add Record** link you had an inactive **0 Records** link.
+Now that you have added a reverse DNS record, that location contains an active **1 Record** link.
-After you have done this, on the Server Details screen, you will see one record listed next to the Reverse DNS option.
-Clicking this link displays the details for the reverse DNS you just added.
+Clicking this link
+displays the details for the reverse DNS you just added, confirming the association of the domain name and the server's IP address.

 .. figure:: /_images/CloudDNSAddReverseDetails.png
-   :alt: Servers > Server Details > Add Record

-   **Servers > Server Details**
+   :alt: After adding a reverse DNS record to a server,
+         click 1 Record to confirm the association between the domain name and the server's IP address.

+   *After adding a reverse DNS record to a server, click 1 Record to confirm the association between the domain name and the server's IP address.*

 Troubleshooting your reverse DNS record
 ---------------------------------------